top of page

 Trying to co-opt sacred

-If the new, nowhere to be seen stewards wanted the place to evolve and thrive as an exceptional, all-inclusive, culturally diverse, spiritually-focused healing resort, it behooved them to become sensitive to the place's visitor base and appreciate how deeply much of it had embraced the progressive c/o policy and the bathhouse soaks, the old gazebo's love-offering altar and the venerable weekly sweat lodge ceremonies.
+If the new, nowhere-to-be-seen stewards wanted the place to evolve and thrive as an exceptional, all-inclusive, culturally diverse, spiritually-focused healing resort, it behooved them to become sensitive to the place's visitor base and appreciate how deeply it had embraced the progressive c/o policy and the bathhouse soaks, the old gazebo's love-offering altar, and the venerable weekly sweat lodge ceremonies.

 They ignored this at their peril...and are now reaping a thorn-choked harvest.